aperswal/IllumedMVP/README.md

-# Hospital Search Application
+# Healthcare Search Application

 ## Overview

-This Hospital Search Application is a web-based tool that allows users to search for hospitals in the United States.
-It provides detailed information about each hospital, including its location, contact details, overall rating, and additional characteristics such as emergency services availability and ownership type.
+This Healthcare Search Application is a comprehensive web-based tool that allows users to search for hospitals in the United States and explore insurance plans.
+It provides detailed information about hospitals, including location, contact details, and ratings.
+Additionally, users can search for health and dental insurance plans based on their personal information and preferences.

 ## Features

+### Hospital Search
 - Search for hospitals by name
 - Search for hospitals by address within a specified radius
 - Display hospital information in an easy-to-read card format
 - Expandable cards for additional hospital details
 - Google Maps integration for address autocomplete and geocoding

+### Insurance Plan Search
+- Search for health and dental insurance plans
+- Comprehensive form for user information, including:
+  - Zip Code
+  - Age
+  - Sex
+  - Eligibility factors (e.g., Medicare, Medicaid)
+  - Tobacco use
+  - Expected income
+- Display of matching insurance plans with details

+### General Features
 - Responsive design for various screen sizes
 - Server-side searching of a comprehensive hospital database
+- Integration with the Marketplace API for insurance plan data (placeholder)

 ## Technologies Used